My engineering workflow is significantly different to that of my current professional software engineer peers.

 You need to pick a good editor and learn it well.
 I’ve been a vim user for many years and I’m at the point where navigation and common flows are muscle memory.

-There are lots of popular alternatives from the classic GNU Emacs to modern alternatives like Zed.
+There are lots of popular alternatives to vim, from the classic GNU Emacs to modern options like Zed.
 I personally haven’t explored them too deeply.

-One bonus of using vim is that it’s normally present by default on Linux boxes so it’s very useful to know the basics if you frequently SSH into remote machines.
+One extra bonus of using vim is that it’s normally present by default on Linux boxes, so it’s very useful to know the basics if you frequently SSH into remote machines.

 Tmux